Get Scrap Metal Quote

 What are non-ferrous metals?

 Non-ferrous metals don’t contain an iron compound and are non-magnetic.
-Metals such as lead, copper, brass, bronze and aluminium are classed as non ferrous.
+Metals such as lead, copper, brass, bronze and aluminium are non ferrous.
 You can tell if a metal is non-ferrous depending on whether it is magnetic.
-A magnet will not attach to a non-ferrous metal but will on a ferrous metal.
+A magnet will not attach to a non-ferrous but will on a ferrous metal.

 How do I get best metal prices?